-It is widely accepted, lately more and more even by members of the conservative right, that Americas stance on drug’s and drug use is frankly, absurd.
-Gradually, the law seems to be moving more toward tolerance and moderation as opposed to the nonsensical and impossible even illogical “War on Drug’s” that has devoured billions of American tax dollars and has been used as a wonderful excuse for America injecting itself, rather painfully, into all sort’s of other sovereign nation’s affair’s.
-The point here is, even in the States, people are getting it together and states are beginning to slacken the strangle hold on cannabis and other drugs that honestly, are alot LESS harmful than say Alcohol cigarettes.
+It is widely accepted, lately more and more even by members of the conservative right, that Americas stance on drugs and drug use is frankly, absurd.
+Gradually, the law seems to be moving more toward tolerance and moderation.
+The point here is, even in the States, people are getting it together and states are beginning to slacken the strangle hold on cannabis and other drugs that honestly, are a lot LESS harmful than say, alcohol or cigarettes.

 Enter Japan

-Japan is, as far as I can tell, the most anal retentive country on the planet and I’ve been around the block a couple times.
+Japan is, as far as I can tell, the most anal-retentive country on the planet and I’ve been around the block a couple of times.

 - Immigration